Yuktha8977/todos/README.md

 # todos
-this is an example repository. basic example for edit
+this is my first Git repository